 Bent Alfama houses comfort each other in their romantic shabbiness, and the air drips with laundry and the smell of clams.
 Favorite saints decorate doors to protect families (St. Peter, protector of fishermen, is big here).
 If you see carpets hanging out to dry, it means a laundry is nearby.
 Because few homes have their own, every neighborhood has a public laundry and bathroom.
 Until recently, in the early morning hours, the streets were busy with residents in pajamas, heading for public baths.

-Today, young people are choosing to live elsewhere, lured by modern conveniences unavailable here, and the old flats are congested with immigrant laborers (mostly Ukrainian and Brazilian) who came during the construction boom a decade ago.
-With the bad economy, they are moving on in search of employment.
+Today, young people are choosing to live elsewhere, lured by modern conveniences unavailable here.
 In just a couple of generations, the inhabitants have changed — from fishermen's families to immigrants to young bohemians.

 Despite the change in demographics, the city's back streets still host halls for Lisbon's traditional folk music, fado — melancholy ballads of longing and loss, often sung by widows and other victims of fate.
 I like fado vadio, a kind of open-mic fado evening where amateurs line up at the door of neighborhood dives for their chance to warble.